mendix/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 #### 4.1.48 ModelInvocationInput (#model-invocation-input)

-The `ModelInvocationInput` contains parameters that specify the input to the pre- or post-processing step..
+The `ModelInvocationInput` contains parameters that specify the input to the pre- or post-processing step.

 | Attribute | Description |
 | --- | --- |